Asbestos

 Ways to pursue asbestos compensation include:

-- Asbestos lawsuits: Lawsuits can force manufacturers of asbestos-containing products to pay for the harm they’ve caused.
-You can work with our legal partners to file an asbestos lawsuit if eligible.
-Many past clients have received millions of dollars from these lawsuits.
+- Asbestos lawsuits: Lawsuits can force manufacturers of asbestos products to pay for the harm they’ve caused.
+You can work with our lung cancer law firm to file an asbestos lawsuit if eligible.
+Many past clients have received millions of dollars from lawsuits.

 - VA benefits: Veterans with asbestos lung cancer or mesothelioma can get military benefits from the U.S. Department of Veterans Affairs (VA).
-Many veterans qualify for disability payouts typically worth almost $4,000.
+Many veterans qualify for disability payouts typically worth over $4,000 a month.

-A skilled asbestos lawyer can help you file lawsuits and other claims to get compensation with ease.
+A skilled asbestos lawyer can help you file lawsuits and other claims to pursue compensation with ease.

 - Access Financial Aid and Justice